-- Design a school day that is responsive to student needs. - Use CPS Instructional Time Guidelines to maximize instructional time. - Use CPS Instructional Block Guidelines to maximize academic-engaged time. - Align the budget to the CIWP priorities and the mission of the school. - Avoid overemphasis on the purchase of products/programs that are not research based or do not respond to SEF needs. - Leverage strategic source vendors to maximize dollars. - Seek and obtain grants to support articulated needs. - Use grant funds strategically to support areas of highest need. - Maximize the use of supplemental funding to close any priority group achievement gaps. - Streamline purchase procedures to minimize lapses between ordering and receiving materials. - Evaluate, to the extent possible, the consequences for student learning of resource allocation decisions to develop an evidence base of outcomes of particular uses of resources. - Have a 'hiring team' and collaborative hiring process with clear selection criteria to identify and select best available candidates. - Actively work to build a pool of potential staff members, particularly difficult to fill positions (e.g. staff to serve English learners). - Use an interview process including a protocol for questioning and select highly qualified candidates. - Require a classroom lesson demonstration to assess candidate expertise, philosophy and commitment. - Check teachers' previous performance at CPS schools. - Strategically assign teachers to grade and content areas to create a balanced team with a variety of strengths. - Ensure all students have fair access to high-quality teachers in the school. - Effectively utilize Related Service Providers at the classroom level. - Use data including teacher evaluations and exit interviews to inform a retention strategy.

-- Create a positive climate and working conditions for teaching that attracts and retains educator talent. - Create opportunities for growth including opportunities for staff to assume additional leadership roles or pursue personal growth goals. - Track retention rates over time and use this information to isolate staffing strengths and identify opportunities to improve. - Solicit information from staff using exit interviews/surveys to understand reasons for leaving school or district. - Make outreach efforts to engage community members as partners and resources. - Partner with one or more organizations that share the values of the school and have a complementary mission to the school's vision. - Monitor the impact of partner organizations' activity.
+- .
+Design a school day that is responsive to student needs. - Use CPS Instructional Time Guidelines to maximize instructional time. - Use CPS Instructional Block Guidelines to maximize academic-engaged time. - Align the budget to the CIWP priorities and the mission of the school. - Avoid overemphasis on the purchase of products/programs that are not research based or do not respond to SEF needs. - Leverage strategic source vendors to maximize dollars. - Seek and obtain grants to support articulated needs. - Use grant funds strategically to support areas of highest need. - Maximize the use of supplemental funding to close any priority group achievement gaps. - Streamline purchase procedures to minimize lapses between ordering and receiving materials. - Evaluate, to the extent possible, the consequences for student learning of resource allocation decisions to develop an evidence base of outcomes of particular uses of resources. - Have a 'hiring team' and collaborative hiring process with clear selection criteria to identify and select best available candidates. - Actively work to build a pool of potential staff members, particularly difficult to fill positions (e.g. staff to serve English learners). - Use an interview process including a protocol for questioning and select highly qualified candidates - Require a classroom lesson demonstration to assess candidate expertise, philosophy and commitment. - Check teachers' previous performance at CPS schools. - · Strategically assign teachers to grade and content areas to create a balanced team with a variety of strengths. - Ensure all students have fair access to high-quality teachers in the school. - Effectively utilize Related Service Providers at the classroom level. - Use data including teacher evaluations and exit interviews to inform a retention strategy. - Create a positive climate and working conditions for teaching that attracts and retains educator talent. - Create opportunities for growth including opportunities for staff to assume additional leadership roles or pursue personal growth goals. - Track retention rates over time and use this information to isolate staffing strengths and identify opportunities to improve. - Solicit information from staff using exit interviews/surveys to understand reasons for leaving school or district. - Make outreach efforts to engage community members as partners and resources. - Partner with one or more organizations that share the values of the school and have a complementary mission to the school's vision. - Monitor the impact of partner organizations' activity

-✓ Schedules

-✓ Teacher retention rates

-Staff exit interviews/surveys (data on reasons for leaving school or district)

-Conservate of Entidence ✓ Candidate interview protocol documents
+✓ Teacher retention rates ✓ Staff exit interviews/surveys (data on reasons for leaving school or district) ✓ Condidate interview protocol documents List of community-based organizations that partner with the school and description of services Evidence of effectiveness of the services that community-based organizations provided.

+school or district) Condidate interview protocol documents List of community-based organizations that partner with th school and description of services Evidence of effectiveness of the services that community-

+Candidate interview protocol documents List of community-based organizations that partner with this school and description of services Evidence of effectiveness of the services that community-

-Suggested Evidence List of community-based organizations that partner with the school and description of services
+List of community-based organizations that partner with the school and description of services Evidence of effectiveness of the services that community-

-✓ Evidence of effectiveness of the services that community- based organizations provide
+✓ Evidence of effectiveness of the services that community-

 ✓ Budget analysis and CIWP

-Measures ✓ Five Essentials
+✓ Five Essentials

-Five Essentials Effective Leaders

-rive essentials Collaborative Teachers
+Effective Leaders, Collaborative Teachers

+Shared Leadership, Curriculum & Instruction, Family & Community Engagment

-CPS Framework for 4a.
+4a.
 Reflecting on Teaching & Learning

-Teaching 4e.
+4e.
 Demonstrating Professionalism

-CPS Performance A3.
-Allocates Resources to Support Student Learning,
+A3.
+Allocates Resources to Support Student Learning, Prioritizing Time

-Standards for School Prioritizing Time

-Leaders B4.
+B4.
 Hires and Retains Highly Effective Teachers

+ATERIALS TO SUPPORT IMPROVEMENT PLANNING

+es with Priorities: Focusing on What Matters Most

+ports

+Vendor List

+Time Guidelines: Elementary School Overview

+Time Guidelines: High School Overview

+Block Guidance: K-2 Literacy